IqraBatoolAbbas/sky-ecoai/README.md

 - For production, replace the Flask `secret_key` logic with a secure environment variable.
 - Confirm `data/` directory exists and is writable before running the app.
 - If you want to enable real ADK integration, install `google-adk` and remove the fallback only after verifying compatibility.

+🚀 Live Demo
+You can view the project in action here:

+👉 View Live Application

+(Note: Click the link to explore the interface and test the application's features.)

+🛠️ Deployment Details
+This project is optimized for performance and reliability:

+Platform: Vercel (Cloud Hosting)

+Backend: Flask (Python)

+Frontend: HTML, CSS, JavaScript

+Status: ✅ Live & Operational